 The department will spent $29 billion in 2016, or about $230 for every U.S. household.
 After adjusting for inflation, spending has declined 34 percent since 2000.
 The department employs 8,300 workers and operates 115 subsidy programs.

 - HUD Scandals.
 The department has suffered many management failures, with corruption and cronyism a common occurrence in the executive suites.

 - Public Housing and Rental Subsidies.
 Public housing projects and federal vouchers for low-income renters have proven to be expensive failures.

 - Housing Finance and the 2008 Financial Crisis.
 Programs to subsidize home ownership have created large economic distortions and were an important cause of the recent financial crisis.

 - Community Development.
-The department disregards traditional federalism and spends taxpayer money on properly local and private activities such as museums and parking lots.
+These programs violate traditional federalism and spend money on properly local and private activities such as museums and parking lots.

 Milton Friedman, Interview, Hoover Institution, February 10, 1999